App based companies

 Driving for app-based companies

-All private hire vehicle journeys must be pre-booked through a licensed private hire vehicle operator and are subject to a ‘triple licensing lock’.
-This means the operator fulfilling the booking must use vehicles and drivers licensed by the same authority as that which granted its licence.
+All private hire vehicle journeys must be pre-booked through the holder of a private hire operator licence (PHOL) and are subject to a ‘triple licensing lock’.
+This means the PHOL fulfilling the booking must use vehicles and drivers licensed by the same authority as that which granted its licence.

-Following the relaxation on sub-contracting rules for private hire vehicles that came into effect on 1 October 2015, any operator can also sub-contract bookings to other licensed private hire operators in other local authority areas so that the operator can send an appropriately licensed vehicle and driver.
+Following the relaxation on sub-contracting rules for private hire vehicles that came into effect on 1 October 2015, any licensed private hire operator can also sub-contract bookings to other licensed private hire operators in other local authority districts so that the operator can send an appropriately licensed vehicle and driver.

 There is nothing in the legislation that restricts, in any way, the trading area of any private hire operator.

-Whilst it may be interpreted that companies that undertake app-based bookings are taking advantage of this, they continue to conduct their business lawfully as long as they hold a private hire operator licence (PHOL) licence and any work they sub-contract is lawfully allocated.
+Whilst it may be interpreted that companies that undertake app-based bookings are taking advantage of this, they continue to conduct their business lawfully as long as they hold a PHOL and any work they sub-contract is lawfully allocated.

 Private hire operator licence